 6. MX-5 guru Nobuhiro Yamamoto actually helped out Toyota 86 chief engineer Tetsuya Tada, because he thought it was a good thing for competing sports car makers to push each other to greater heights.

-8. We should have had this MX-5 in 2012, because Mazda was working on it from 2007, but the whole project was put on hold for three years because of the GFC.
+8. We should have had the current MX-5 in 2012, because Mazda was working on it from 2007, but the whole project was put on hold for three years because of the GFC.
 It was assumed people would be too poor and depressed to buy sports cars.

-9. The new car’s boot release is cleverly hidden just above the top of the number plate recess, instead of between the seats where it’s been for 25 years.
+9. The ND MX-5’s boot release is cleverly hidden just above the top of the number plate recess, instead of between the seats where it’s been for 25 years.
 The change was made to save weight - that’s some gram theory - and for aesthetic reasons.

 10. The glovebox has vanished in the ND to provide more knee room for passengers, with a dinky storage cubby now behind and between the seats instead.